 Sure, London has some of the world’s finest theatre, but shit me it’s expensive.
 Top price seats to most West End shows start at £70 each, if you’re lucky, and ‘premium’ seats for the most popular shows, like Hamilton and Harry Potter & The Cursed Child, can be well over £200.
 Factor in that often a trip to […]

 The last time I had food in a bucket was ten years ago when the fanciest hangover cure in town was a bucket of curly fries from Varsity, the sixth worst restaurant in Loughborough according to TripAdvisor at the time of writing.
 That is below Loughborough Baptist Church, which apparently has some sort of tuck […]

-Emily Gibson / Dates, Eat, London, ££££ / dates, dining, dining out, dinner, eating, eating out, going out, luxury, mayfair, restaurant review, restaurant reviews, restaurants, review, special occasions, west end / 5 Comments
+Emily Gibson / Dates, Drink, Eat, Indoors, Organised Fun, £££ / central London, cocktails, dates, dining, dining out, dinner, drinking, eating out, going out, London, lunch, quirky dates, restaurant review, restaurant reviews, restaurants, review, special occasions, west end / 5 Comments

 I am not an anxious person, but I do get a deep feeling of unknown dread every time anyone asks me for a restaurant recommendation.
 The fear is that someone will go somewhere I suggest, and hate it.
 After all, eating out in London isn’t cheap, and I’d be mortified if someone dropped their hard-earned […]

 Last week my pal Rosie and I visited the basement of The Blue Posts in Soho to eat at Evelyn’s Table.
 Rosie had already been a couple of months previously and was the one who had insisted we make a reservation; apparently it had been sensationally, jaw-droppingly, shit-tittingly fantastic, even though she got so drunk that […]